-Most older Filipinos have average self-rated health (48%) with the level declining with advancing age.
+Most older Filipinos have average self-rated health (48%).
+Overall, females have better self-rated health than males, with the level declining with advancing age.
 OPs have a more positive assessment of their health whilst growing up, with 68% claiming to have been very healthy and 23% reporting having been healthier than average.